There are several drug-related criminal offenses in the District of Columbia. The two major offenses are:

-- Controlled substances obtained, either directly or pursuant to a prescription, from a practitioner acting in the course of his or her professional practice.
+- Controlled substances are obtained, directly or according to a prescription, from a practitioner acting in their professional practice.

-- Marijuana necessary for medical treatment, obtained after getting a proper license.
+- Marijuana is necessary for medical treatment, obtained after getting a proper license.

-Simple possession is generally not a felony, but a misdemeanor offense.
-A conviction for simple possession can be punished by a fine of up to $1,000, jail time of up to 180 days, or both.
+Simple possession is generally not a felony but a misdemeanor offense.
+A conviction for simple possession can punish a fine of up to $1,000, jail time up to 180 days, or both.

-There is a special exception in the DC Code for simple possession of the drug phencyclidine—commonly known as PCP—in liquid form, which is a felony.
-Conviction for this offense can be punished by a fine of up to $12,500, jail time of up to 3 years, or both.
+There is a notable exception in the DC Code for simple possession of the drug phencyclidine—commonly known as PCP—in liquid form, which is a felony.
+A conviction for a felony can punish a fine of up to $12,500, jail time up to 3 years, or both.

 Leniency for 1st Time Offense of Simple Possession

-If you are convicted of simple possession, but your criminal record is completely clean of any other drug-related offenses, it is possible to ask for one-time leniency from the court.
+Suppose you are convicted of simple possession, but your criminal record is immaculate of other drug-related offenses.
+In that case, it is possible to ask for one-time leniency from the court.
 If the court chooses to grant such leniency, they can put the guilty judgment on hold and instead assign a probation period of up to 1 year, with reasonable conditions.
 If you do not violate the probation conditions and do as the court instructs, the court will dismiss the proceedings, meaning you will not have a conviction for simple possession on your record.
-The court will still keep a nonpublic record of the dismissal, however, for the purposes of denoting that you already used up your one-time leniency under the law.
+However, the court will still keep a nonpublic record of the dismissal to denote that you already used up your one-time leniency under the law.

 DC Drug Offenses: Manufacture, Distribution, or Possession with Intent to Manufacture or Distribute

-- For a Schedule I or II controlled substance that is a narcotic or abusive drug, the penalty is a fine of up to $75,000, up to 30 years of jail time, or both.
+- The penalty for a Schedule I or II controlled substance that is a narcotic or abusive drug is a fine of up to $75,000, 30 years of jail time, or both.

-- For a Schedule I, II, or III controlled substance, except for a narcotic or abusive drug, the penalty is a fine of up to $12,500, up to 5 years of jail time, or both.
+- For Schedule I, II, or III controlled substances, except for narcotic or abusive drugs, the penalty is a fine of up to $12,500, up to 5 years of jail time, or both.

-- For a Schedule IV controlled substance, the penalty is a fine of up to $12,500, up to 3 years of jail time, or both.
+- For Schedule IV controlled substances, the penalty is a fine of up to $12,500, 3 years of jail time, or both.

-- For a Schedule V controlled substance, the penalty is a fine of up to $2,500, up to 1 year of jail time, or both.
+- For Schedule V controlled substances, the penalty is a fine of up to $2,500, 1 year of jail time, or both.

-- If the conviction involved solely half a pound of marijuana or less and you have no other convictions for manufacture, distribution, or possession with intent to manufacture or distribute on your record, the penalty is a fine of up to $1,000, up to 180 days of jail time, or both.
+- Suppose the conviction involved only half a pound of marijuana or less.
+You have no other convictions for manufacture, distribution, or possession with intent to manufacture or distribute on your record.
+In that case, the penalty is a fine of up to $1,000, up to 180 days of jail time, or both.

 Second of subsequent convictions for the offense doubles the maximum fines and jail time.

-If the offense involves distribution to minors (age 18 or younger), the maximum jail time involved doubles.
+If the offense involves distribution to minors (18 or younger), the maximum jail time involved doubles.

 If the offense involves enlisting minors to distribute, additional penalties are added on:

-- For a first-time offense of enlisting minors to distribute, the penalty is up to $25,000 in fines, up to 10 years of jail time, or both.
+- For a first-time offense enlisting minors to distribute, the penalty is $25,000 in fines, up to 10 years of jail time, or both.

-If the offense involves distributing in a “drug free zone”, the maximum fines and jail time penalties double.
-Drug free zones mainly include all areas within 1000 feet of an educational facility, such as an elementary school or college, or a recreational area frequented by minors, such as a playground or video arcade.
-The full definition of a drug free zone in DC can be found at DC Code §48–904.07a.
+The maximum fines and jail time penalties double if the offense involves distributing in a “drug-free zone.”
+Drug-free zones mainly include areas within 1000 feet of an educational facility, such as an elementary school or college, or a recreational area frequented by minors, such as a playground or video arcade.
+You can find the full definition of a drug-free zone in DC at DC Code §48–904.07a.

-In addition, DC Code §48–904.03a makes it illegal to knowingly open or maintain any place to manufacture, distribute, or store for the purpose of manufacture or distribution a narcotic or abusive drug.
-The penalty is a fine of up to $75,000, up to 25 years of jail time with a 5-year minimum sentence, or both.
+In addition, DC Code §48–904.03a makes it illegal to knowingly open or maintain any place to manufacture, distribute, or store for manufacture or distribution of a narcotic or abusive drug.
+The penalty is a fine of up to $75,000, 25 years of jail time with a 5-year minimum sentence, or both.

 Special Marijuana Exception